Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 Handling
 --------

-1) All MS units are controlled after assembly, set and tested on bench.
+1) All MS Units are controlled after assembly, set and tested on bench.
    During those tests, the oil fill is adjusted.

 2) The damping chamber is bled and sealed.
 However, a certain quantity of air remains in the rest of the system.
-To prevent this air to penetrate inside the damping chamber during transportation, which can cause malfunction, the MS units must be carried with the damping chamber in specific position for hydraulic MS units.
+To prevent this air to penetrate inside the damping chamber during transportation, which can cause malfunction, the MS Units must be carried with the damping chamber in specific position for hydraulic MS Units.

-3) During transportation MS unit must be carried via transport rings (1), oil sensor (2) is oriented up and oil drain hole (3) down.
+3) During transportation MS Unit must be carried via transport rings (1), oil sensor (2) is oriented up and oil drain hole (3) down.

 |A picture containing cylinder, red Description automatically generated|